jcpt/jcpt.github.io/about.md

 ---
 layout: about
-title: About Me
+title: About us
-header: About Me
+header: About us
 group: navigation
 ---